 Knowing the basics of Ultraviolet (UV) Radiation and how it affects your skin is the first step to reduce the danger from sun radiation.
 UV radiation is part of the natural energy produced by the sun.

 Two types of UV light are mainly responsible for all kinds of risk associated with the sun:

 - Ultraviolet A (UVA) has a longer wavelength and linked with skin aging.
 It was thought to be less damaging to DNA, However, UVA is now known to cause significant damage to DNA via indirect routes (formation of free radicals and reactive oxygen species), and can cause cancer.

-Some UV radiation is essential to the body as it stimulate blood circulation and the production of vitamin D. The World Health Organization (WHO), recommended sun’s UV radiation exposure to treat rickets, psoriasis, eczema, jaundice and acne.
-Dermatologist can advice whether sun light treatments will suit your particular skin condition.
+Some UV radiation is essential to the body as it stimulates blood circulation and the production of vitamin D. The World Health Organization (WHO), recommended sun’s UV radiation exposure to treat rickets, psoriasis, eczema, jaundice and acne.
+Dermatologists can advise whether sunlight treatments will suit your particular skin condition.

 Compared to fair-skinned people, dark-skinned people have a much lower risk of developing melanoma or non-melanoma skin cancers.
 They do not normally have to apply sunscreens and can safely tolerate relatively high levels of UV radiation without getting burnt.
 But – regardless of skin color – the risk of eye damage and of harmful effects on the immune system remains.